-• The Mobile Workshop Chair will be kept informed about registration for the various MWs.
-If demand is high for one or more particular MWs, you may want to consider offering it at a second time, or expanding the capacity of the MW by adding moderators.
-Or, you may want to offer a MW two different times from the start if you anticipate a very high demand and the MW is more effectively-presented if the number of attendees is limited.
+• The MW Subcommittee Chair will be kept informed about registration for the various MWs.
+If demand is high for one or more particular MWs, you may want to consider offering it at a second time at a different time, or expanding the capacity of the MW by adding moderators. .

 Keep up email communications with the MW leaders as you do with the session moderators.
 MW leaders will want to know the status of the signups for their workshops; you will know these numbers as the registration numbers start coming to you from the Conference Management Contractor.
-For some MWs it’s important to get a sense of whether it will be a large number of attendees or a smaller group.
-Some MWs may have to set a maximum number of signups if there’s a limit or clearance required from a workshop stop.
-To help anticipate and manage transportation costs, some MWs may be listed with a maximum attendee number when listed for registration.
+For some MWs it’s important to get a sense of whether there will be a large number of attendees or a smaller group.
+Some MWs may have to set a maximum number of signups if there is a limit or clearance required from a workshop stop.
+Bike tours typically have a limit to keep them manageable.
+These MWs may be listed with a maximum attendee number in the registration.

-Mobile Workshops not utilizing a charter bus have more flexibility in the minimum number of attendees – you may not have to cancel a MW on a walking tour if less than a busload sign up: it would be up to the MW leader feeling comfortable enough that the MW could be carried out as intended with fewer attendees.
+Mobile Workshops not utilizing a charter bus have more flexibility in the minimum number of attendees – you may not have to cancel a MW on a walking tour with a smaller group.
+It would be up to the MW leader feeling comfortable enough that the MW could be carried out as intended with fewer attendees.

 Promotional materials are assembled by the Graphic Designer to highlight MWs on the conference website.
 To that end, photos representing the MW location or route should be provided to the Graphic Designer.

-The Conference Management Contractor, with the VP Conferences, can gauge about 30 days prior to the conference, or at the close of ‘regular’ online registration, whether a MW is in danger of being cancelled.
-It may be that one or more mobile workshops gets cancelled at this time, or at least put on watch, if there are 5 or fewer signups.
-Note: ~10 signups is a number to keep in mind to know whether a mobile workshop will be feasible – the key being it won’t lose (much) money - given the variety of bus sizes available these days.
-The Mobile Workshop Coordinator may want to give a heads up to those individual workshop leaders if there’s a thought that their workshop might be cancelled.
-Even though it is has been said in emails giving all the coordinators an interim attendance number, the moderators won’t necessarily sense that their own workshop is in danger.
+The Conference Management Contractor, with the VP Conferences, can gauge about 30 days prior to the conference, or at the close of ‘regular’ online registration, whether a MW should be considered for cancellation.
+A decision on cancellation is primarily predicated on the number of registered attendees and revenue received compared to the total cost to offer the MW.
+A MW does not need to breakeven, but it should not incur a significant loss either.
+When a MW requires a chartered bus and registration is low, explore the option of a smaller bus in lieu of cancellation if feasible. .
+The MW Subcommittee Chair may want to give a heads up to the individual workshop leaders if there’s a thought that their workshop might be cancelled.

-It should be expected that there will be a few attendees trying to sign up for mobile workshops at on-site registration, or even at the bus just prior to departure.
-Some conference attendees have indicated that they routinely wait until they are on-site to sign up for mobile workshops.
-Volunteers directed by the Conference Management Contractor will assist you.
-We will try not to turn away those interested in signing up on the spot for a MW until you’re sure that the bus won’t have a seat for them.
-Unfortunately, sometimes individuals signed up cannot make the MW, and their seat becomes available.
-In any case, those interested in joining the MW MUST HAVE PAID and show a receipt prior to getting onto the transportation.
+Some attendees will sign up for mobile workshops at on-site registration, or even at the bus just prior to departure.
+Interested attendees or standbys are generally not turned away until it is certain that the MW is full.
+Sometimes individuals who have paid for a MW cannot attend or do not show up sod their reservation becomes available.
+In any case, those interested in a MW MUST HAVE PAID and show a receipt prior to joining the MW.